-Inspect fan and motor to ensure there is no build up of dirt, trash or wear.
-Use compressed air to clean area.
-Inspect all hydraulic hoses for leaks loose or damaged connections.
+Inspect fan, bolts, fan belt and guard to ensure there is no buildup of dirt, trash, or wear.
+Use compressed air to clean the area.
+Inspect all hydraulic hoses for leaks, loose or damaged connections.

 3 Final Drive

 3.1 Oil Level: